 Because we expect to invest principally in private companies, there generally will not be a readily available market price for these investments.
 Therefore, we will value substantially all of our investments at fair value in good faith.
 There is no single standard for determining fair value in good faith.
 As a result, determining fair value requires that judgment be applied to the specific facts and circumstances of each investment while employing a consistently applied valuation process for the types of investments we make.
 Unlike banks, we are not permitted to provide a general reserve for anticipated loan losses.
 Instead, we will specifically value each individual investment on a quarterly basis.
-We will record unrealized depreciation on investments when we believe that an investment has become impaired, including where collection of a loan or realization of an equity security is doubful, or when our estimate of the enterprise value of an investment does not currently support the cost of our debt or equity investment.
-We will record unrealized appreciation in our statement of operations as net change in unrealized appreciation.
+We will record unrealized depreciation on investments when we believe that an investment has become impaired, including where collection of a loan or realization of an equity security is doubtful, or when our estimate of the enterprise value of an investment does not currently support the cost of our debt or equity investment.
+We will record unrealized appreciation if we believe that the underlying company has appreciated in value and, therefore, our equity security also has appreciated in value.
+Changes in fair value are recorded in our statement of operations as net change in unrealized appreciation or depreciation.